limpyd/redis-limpyd-jobs/README.md

 Arguments:

-- `queue_name`
+- `queue_name=None`
     The queue name in which to save the job.
+If not defined, will use the job's class one.
+If both are undefined, an exception is raised.

 - `priority=None`
     The new priority of the new job.
 If not defined, the job will keep its actual priority.